 - Please make sure that your children are reading at home.
 If you would like some advice about what your child should be reading, please come and speak with us.
 We continue to encourage children to read for 15-20 minutes each day. - Practical activities such as telling the time, counting money, and getting involved in cooking at home, weighing and measuring can also be a great way for children to relate their maths learning to everyday life.

 PE days

-On Thursday morning will be our outdoor P.E session, and on Wednesday afternoon, the children will continue to take part in swimming lessons.
+Our outdoor P.E session will be on Friday afternoon, and on Wednesday afternoon the children will continue to take part in swimming lessons.

 Swimming Kit: Please refer to swimming letter.